regro/regolith/docs/collections/people.rst

           ...
           ]

-:service: list of dicts, Service that this group member has provided (optional).
+:service: list of dicts, Service that this group member has provided, optional.
     These dicts have the following form:

     .. code-block:: python